tico24/argo-workflows/docs/argo-server-sso.md

 !!!
 Note
     All users MUST map to a cluster service account (such as the one above) before a namespace service account can apply.

-Now, for the namespace that you own, configure a service account that allows members of your team to perform operations in your namespace.
+Now, for the namespace that you own, configure a service account which would allow members of your team to perform operations in your namespace.
 Make sure that the precedence of the namespace service account is higher than the precedence of the login service account.
-Create an appropriate role for this service account and bind it with a role-binding.
+Create appropriate role that you want to grant to this service account and bind it with a role-binding.

 ```yaml
 apiVersion: v1